Hypnosis: The dynamic way to stop smoking & lose weight

 Research indicates that 80% of smokers start in their teenage years.
 The remainder start later as a response to stress or traumatic incident.

-The most common reasons for starting smoking are, to “look cool,” appear more mature, to fit in socially, to combat stress, to rebel etc
+The most common reasons for starting smoking are, to “look cool,” appear more mature, reduce stress and to fit in socially.

 The pressure to continue: